isleofcode/ember-cordova/README.md

 [![Build Status](https://travis-ci.org/isleofcode/ember-cordova.svg?branch=feat%2Ftravis)](https://travis-ci.org/isleofcode/ember-cordova)

+## corber

+We have started moving the ember-cordova CLI into the corber project, which adds support for other frameworks.
+This repository is a mirror of the pre-forked, stable ember-cordova.
+We encourage you to try the corber beta.

+Announcement details can be found [here](http://blog.isleofcode.com/announcing-corber-ember-cordova-vue/), the repository [here](https://github.com/isleofcode/corber) and documentation [here](http://corber.io).

+## ember-cordova
 ember-cordova simplifies building Cordova applications with Ember.js.

 Included is a CLI, icon generation & plugins/platforms, bindings to the Cordova platform and a growing ecosystem of Cordova plugins built to work with Ember.
 It is maintained by Isle of Code in Toronto, with a community of contributors.